TRG-AHMEDHABIB/m7-tracker/README.md

-# Operation M7 — GRE Prep Tracker
+# Operation M7 —  Prep Tracker

 **13-week plan · May 25 → Aug 22, 2026 · Target 328 (baseline 296)**

 A Next.js + Supabase app that replaces your spreadsheet with a writeback-enabled dashboard.
-Pre-seeded with all 372 tasks across 90 days from the original Gregmat-calibrated plan. **No pre-built rest days** — the plan is what it is.
+Pre-seeded with all 372 tasks across 90 days from the original gmat-calibrated plan. **No pre-built rest days** — the plan is what it is.
 Take rest opportunistically using the app's flex buttons when you actually need it.

 ## What's inside

 ```
-m7-gre-tracker/
+m7--tracker/
 ├── supabase/
 │   ├── 01_schema.sql      ← tables, views, 4 SQL functions
 │   └── 02_seed.sql        ← 372 tasks (rest days baked in), 13 weeks, 8 tests, 60 topics